MazBer/SpaceEscape/README.md

 #### ING

 I have created a simple game using Unity.
-It is the Beta 0.05 version and it has many shortcomings.
+It is the Beta 0.06 version and it has many shortcomings.
 I would be very happy if you could share your ideas.

 #### TR

 Unity'yi kullanarak basit bir oyun geliştirdim.
-Beta 0.05 sürümü olup birçok eksiği bulunmaktadır.
+Beta 0.06 sürümü olup birçok eksiği bulunmaktadır.
 Fikirlerinizi paylaşırsanız çok mutlu olurum.

 ## News

 #### ING
-- UI bugs fixed.
+- Fixed bug about difficulty.
-- Three planets were added for the background.
+- Four planets were added for the background.
 - UI has been updated.
+- Ranks have been added to the game.
+- Settings scene added.
+- Space Way scene added.
-- Textures have been renewed.
+- Bugs in the planets have been fixed.
 #### TR
-- UI hataları düzeltildi.
+- Zorlukla ilgili hata düzeltildi.
-- Arka plan için üç gezegen eklendi.
+- Arka plan için dört gezegen eklendi.
 - UI güncellendi.
-- Dokular yenilendi.
+- Rütbeler oyuna eklendi.
+- Ayarlar sahnesi eklendi.
+- Uzay Yolu sahnesi eklendi.
+- Gezegenler ile ilgili hatalar düzeltildi.

 ## Screenshots